spring-projects/spring-retry/README.md

 ## Features and API

+This section discusses the features of Spring Retry and shows how to use its API.

-### <a name="retryTemplate"></a> RetryTemplate
+### <a name="retryTemplate"></a> Using `RetryTemplate`

-To make processing more robust and less prone to failure, sometimes it helps to automatically retry a failed operation in case it might succeed on a subsequent attempt.
+To make processing more robust and less prone to failure, it sometimes helps to automatically retry a failed operation, in case it might succeed on a subsequent attempt.
 Errors that are susceptible to this kind of treatment are transient in nature.
-For example a remote call to a web service or RMI service that fails because of a network glitch or a `DeadLockLoserException` in a database update may resolve themselves after a short wait.
-To automate the retry of such operations Spring Retry has the `RetryOperations` strategy.
-The `RetryOperations` interface looks like this:
+For example, a remote call to a web service or an RMI service that fails because of a network glitch or a `DeadLockLoserException` in a database update may resolve itself after a short wait.
+To automate the retry of such operations, Spring Retry has the `RetryOperations` strategy.
+The `RetryOperations` interface definition follows:

 ```java
 public interface RetryOperations {